The Future of Swedish & Danish Life Science

 one-on-one partnering meeting system

-You will then be able to complete your company profile and personal profile.
-Please make sure that you have filled in/updated your personal and company profile.
+Please make sure that you have filled in your personal and company profile.
 This is necessary to enable other participants to search you and find you in the system and thus be able to make meeting requests with you.
 The system will be open for submitting requests until 10.00 PM. on March 30th.
 Only mutual availability between delegates will be scheduled.
-The first round of scheduling starts at 9:00 AM March 24th to provide ample time for scheduling.

 Program - constantly updated!